 Before you start tearing out your hair, try these 5 strategies to increase your VPN connection speed.
 The strategies are listed in chronological order.
 Therefore, if the first strategy doesn’t work, try the next until you’ve exhausted them all.
 At least 90% of the time, at least one of them should work.

-It is important, however, to understand the 2 components of VPN connection speed (throughput and latency) before exploring the issues that affect these components.
+It is important, however, to understand the 2 components of VPN connection speeds before exploring the issues that affect these components.

-- Throughput: the amount of data that can be transferred in a specific amount of time.
+- Throughput: This is the amount of data that can be transferred in a specific amount of time.

-- Latency: the amount of time between sending a request and receiving a response from a server you’re trying to access.
+- Latency: This is the amount of time between sending a request and receiving a response from a server you’re trying to access.

 Some of the strategies explored in this article address one or both of these components.
 Watch the video below or scroll down to read through these tips.